SEO vs PPC | Differences Explained for Publishers

 There are 3 main types of ads in the PPC marketing model:

 - Search engine ads–the most common type of PPC advertising.
 It’s mainly run on a bid-based model targeting specific keywords that are related to the content offered.
-Advertisers with higher bids appear higher on the search results, as long as they offer a good landing page experience and ad relevance to users.
+Advertisers with higher bids appear higher on the search results as long as they offer users a good landing page experience and ad relevance.

 What is The Difference Between SEO and PPC?

-In general, SEO brings more long-term benefits such as optimized user experience, higher authority, and organic traffic.
+SEO brings more long-term benefits, such as optimized user experience, higher authority, and organic traffic.
 Besides, it doesn’t cost anything except your time and effort.

 PPC brings instant results, allows targeting of customers, locations, and keywords, and displays your paid ads at the top of the search results if optimized correctly.

 For Google, the most well-known ad platform is Google Ads.
-Their advertising ecosystem provides search ads, display ads, video ads, and app ads.
+Their advertising ecosystem provides search, display, video, and app ads.

 Pros and Cons of PPC and SEO

-Both PPC and SEO come with pros and cons, which can be seen in the table below.
+PPC and SEO have pros and cons, which can be seen in the table below.

 PPC | SEO | |